maziac/DeZog/documentation/ReverseEngineeringUsage.md

 That is, you will automatically find the referenced *fill_bckg_line* and *inc_fill_colors_ptr* disassembled as well.

 The disassembly also contains the referenced data of this subroutine (and referenced sub-subroutines).
-I.e. even with self-developed code you can easily see to which memory it refers.

 If labels already exist, these names are reused.
 If no labels exist yet, a name is "invented".